 - 1. All students, including Seniors, must take first semester exams. - 2.
 Any senior participating in early graduation may be required to take semester exams. - 3.
-Students with an "A" average in a class and no more than 3 days excused absences for the entire year may elect to be excused from taking the second semester exam.
-Students starting a new class 2nd semester must have an "A" average and no more than 2 days excused absences or a "B" average and no more than 1 day excused absences to be exempt from the final exam.
-Any student with 1 or more unexcused absences will be required to take the final exams. the average will be calculated using 50% 1st Semester (Q1, Q2, and Semester Exam) and 50% 2nd Semester (Q3, Q4). - 4.
+Students with an "A" average\ in a class and no more than 3 days excused absences for the entire year, or "B" average\ and no more than 2 days excused absences for the entire year may elect to be excused from taking the second semester exam.
+Students starting a new class 2nd semester must have an "A" average\ and no more than 2 days excused absences or a "B" average\ and no more than 1 day excused absences to be exempt from the final exam.
+Any student with 1 or more unexcused absences will be required to take the final exams. \the average will be calculated using 50% 1st Semester (Q1, Q2, and Semester Exam) and 50% 2nd Semester (Q3, Q4). - 4.
 Any student not required to take an exam may elect to take the exam to raise their score.
 If the exam does not raise their score, the student may choose to disregard the exam score.
 The campus will continue to be closed during the exam periods as it is during the year.
 This means that students will not be allowed to leave the building without prior administrative approval.
+Example 1.

+that students will not be allowed to leave the building without prior administrative approval.
 Exams are scheduled on a two-period basis for each class with each day having four exam periods possible.
 Semester and final exams count for 15% of the grade for all Northwestern Junior and Senior High School students.